GerritCodeReview/k8s-gerrit/helm-charts/gerrit/README.md

     The maximum heap size has to be set.
 And its value has to be lower than the memory resource limit set for the container (e.g. `-Xmx4g`).
 In your calculation, allow memory for other components running in the container.

+To enable liveness- and readiness probes, the healthcheck plugin will be installed by default.
+Note, that by configuring to use a packaged or downloaded version of the healthcheck plugin, the configured version will take precedence over the default version.
+The plugin is by default configured to disable the `querychanges` and `auth` healthchecks, since these would not work on a new and empty Gerrit server.
+The default configuration can be overwritten by adding the `healthcheck.config` file as a key-value pair to `gerrit.etc.config` as for every other configuration.

 ### Installing Gerrit plugins